anywhichway/cxproduct/README.md

 }
 ```

-The generator version with a slight enhancement to support the `length` property is available as [@anywhichway/cartesian-product](https://www.npmjs.com/package/@anywhichway/cartesian-product).
+The generator version, with a slight enhancement to support the `length` property, is available as [@anywhichway/cartesian-product](https://www.npmjs.com/package/@anywhichway/cartesian-product).

 | Basic                                                          | Ops/Sec |    +/- |
 |----------------------------------------------------------------|--------:|-------:|